 Desktop studies coupled with a site visit were performed.
-The site visit was conducted during January of 2019.
+The site visit was conducted on the 21st and 22nd of January of 2019 (approximately 8 hours was spend on site).
 The timing of the site visit was reasonable in that, even though the veld was very dry, almost all perennial plants were identifiable.
 Unfortunately, very little summer rains had been received and as a result very few herbaceous species was visible.